 This post may contain affiliate links.
 Please read our disclosure policy.

-This sun-dried tomato and basil white bean dip is silky, healthy, and full of flavor.
-It’s ready in under 10 minutes!
+This sun-dried tomato and basil white bean dip recipe is silky, healthy, and full of vibrant fresh flavors.
+It’s simple to make with everyday ingredients in under 10 minutes!

 sun-dried tomato and basil white bean dip in a serving bowl, surrounded by crackers and fresh basil

-• You could probably make this in a powerful blender (like a Vitamix), but a food processor is likely your best option since there isn’t tons of liquid in here.
-I used my Kitchen Aid food processor (a newer model of the one I own is linked).
+• I use my Kitchen Aid food processor.
+You could probably make this in a powerful blender like a Vitamix, but a food processor is likely your best option since there isn’t tons of liquid in here.

 white bean dip in food processor bowl